bambooforest/IntroDataScience_Spring_2022/10_Dimensionality_reduction_clustering_I/README.md

 ![](README_files/figure-gfm/unnamed-chunk-11-2.png)<!-- -->

-On a **biplot**, you can see the data scatter of the PCs, depending on which PCs you want to visualize (e.g. PC scores 1-2: `choices:1:2`).
-Additionally to the observations, the biplot shows the **original variables** (input variables) as vectors (red arrows).
+On a **biplot**, you can see the data scatter of the PCs, depending on which PCs you want to visualize (e.g., PC scores 1-2: `choices:1:2`).
+In addition to the observations, the biplot shows the **original variables** (input variables) as vectors (red arrows).
 These vectors may be interpreted as follows (Rossiter 2014):